carlfranklin/LogicGame/README.md

 If the puzzle is solved, we simply show the image.

-Otherwise, we're creating a table WITHIN the cell containing 4 sub cells, one for each possible image.
+Otherwise, we're creating a table WITHIN the cell containing 4 sub cells, one for each possible image, and only showing the possible solutions (images) at any time based on the state of the rest of the cells.

-Remember that a cell is in a particular category: people, beverages, pets, or food.
+Remember that a cell is in a particular category: **people**, **beverages**, **pets**, or **food**.
 So, each cell can be one of those four items.

 Our code will have helper methods to handle the state of each of these images (shown or not shown), which requires getting their names and filenames.